antonioloison/wjsma/README.md

 ## How to use

-For reproduction, you can use the script `start.py` to run every tasks used in the paper
+For reproduction, you can use the script `start.py` to run every task used in the paper

 `python start.py --job <job> --dataset <dataset> --settype <settype> --weighted <weighted> --firstindex <firstindex> --lastindex <lastindex> --visual <visual>`
 - `job` either `"train"`, `"test"`, `"attack"`, `"augment"`, `"stats"` or `"visualisation"`, selects the action that the script will run (see below for examples)